PolartJacques/easy-monad/README.md

 getFirstChar("hello world")
   .mapValue((value) => `first char is ${value}`)
-  .getOrEsle("there is no first char"); // output : "first char is h"
+  .getOrElse("there is no first char"); // output : "first char is h"

 getFirstChar("")
   .mapValue((value) => `first char is ${value}`) // wont run
-  .getOrEsle("there is no first char"); // output : "there is no first char"
+  .getOrElse("there is no first char"); // output : "there is no first char"
 ```